 (4) Heat-and-Eat Foods

-If you have access to a freezer and a microwave, consider bring some frozen foods and meals that quickly reheat in the microwave.
+If you have access to a freezer and a microwave, consider bringing some frozen foods and meals that quickly reheat in the microwave.

 I personally enjoy Mikey’s Pizza Pockets, which heat in about 90 seconds in the microwave.
 Mikey’s also recently came out with pockets made with Beyond Meat.
 They’re filling and vegan too.
 Look for them in the grocery store.

 Another great heat-and-eat option includes gluten-free entrees by Amy’s Kitchen.
-Amy’s Kitchen has amassed a large selection of gluten-free frozen meals, including Mac and 3 Cheese Cauliflower Bowls, Tortilla Casserole and Black Bean Bowl, Thai Vegetables and Rice Bowl, and India Vegetable Korma, to name a few options.
+Amy’s Kitchen has amassed a large selection of gluten-free frozen meals, including Mac and 3 Cheese Cauliflower Bowls, Tortilla Casserole and Black Bean Bowls, Thai Vegetables and Rice Bowls, and India Vegetable Korma, to name a few options.
 I’ve seen Amy’s Kitchen meals in most grocery stores nationwide.

 (5) Cup of Noodle